GovTechSG/adex-ug/FAQs/Account.md

 Follow the steps here: [Getting Started](/User%20Guide/Getting%20Started)

 For first sign up within your organization, you role will be a Publisher.
-If you want to upgrade your account as Administrator role, send an email to ADEX Support Team through <sense@tech.gov.sg>.
+If you want to upgrade your account as Administrator role, send an email to ADEX Support Team through this link https://go.gov.sg/adexsupport.

+## What is the use of TechPass for ADEX?

+TechPass is an Identity & Access Management Solution that provides secure access to Singapore Government Tech Stack (SGTS) Services.
+For ADEX, TechPass offers several benefits to government agency users, including:

+a)	Raising support requests on the SGTS Central ITSM Portal at https://gdsjira.ship.gov.sg/servicedesk/customer/portal/24

+b)	TechPass can also be used as an alternative mode to log in to the ADEX Portal.

+c)	Viewing monthly invoices and managing subscriptions on TechBiz in the near future.

+Overall, TechPass provides a secure and convenient way for agency users to access ADEX and other SGTS Services.

+## Where can an Agency user sign up for TechPass account?

+If you are a government agency user and would like to sign up for a TechPass account, you can do so by visiting the TechPass portal at https://portal.techpass.gov.sg/ (accessible via your government-issued GSIB/SOE devices)

+## Are there any other steps required to log into my ADEX Portal account once I have set up my TechPass account?

+Once you have set up your TechPass account, you can use it to log in to your ADEX Portal account without any additional steps.
+However, it is important to note that the email address used for your TechPass account and ADEX Portal account must be the same.
+If the email addresses do not match, you will not be able to log in to your ADEX Portal account using TechPass.

 ## How do I reset my password?